 The best way not to get overcome by debt is to minimize borrowing.
 You can accomplish this by limiting impulse purchases, staying within your budget, and paying with cash wherever possible.

 Becoming debt-free is possible; begin by budgeting and saving.
+Many tools are available online to help you become debt-free, such as budgeting and finance resources from SoFi.
 Then, try reducing your expenses and even take on a side hustle to help you get out of debt.
-You can also consider debt consolidation and paying it off with a single loan.
+You can also consider debt consolidation and paying it off with a single loan

 A loan may seem like it will cost you more money.
 But, it could help you in the long run and get you out of a major problem in your finances.
 You may have unexpected costs come up, so consider getting a payday loan alternative to pay off part of your debt to avoid late charges.